BFarkascode/STM32_SCREEN_LTDC_DCMI_OV7670/README.md

 ## User guide
 I have left the 10 fps SPI+DMA version in the code behind #ifdef markers.
 It works without any extra user attention.

+I have also left the generated pattern in there, although to make use of it, the LTDC handler function must be deactivated.
+Please refer to the designated section within the code.

 For the 30 fps LTDC version to work, one merely needs to power up the setup and then manually reset the camera using the PWDN pin (just ground it with a wire).